taylor-nguyen-987/Pathfinder_Grid/README.md

 # Actions

+Click on a tile that is not an obstacle to set the start. (bird) \
+Click on another tile that is not an obstacle to set the goal. (nest) \

 Press "d" for Depth-First Search. \
 Press "b" for Breadth-First Search. \
 Press "a" for A* Search.

 Press "p" to illustrate the path. \
-Press "c" to clear the board.
+Press "c" to clear the board and reset the start and goal.